jerryq0101/csgo-mkt-may/README.md

 #### Query Parameters

-Now simple GET requests which do the same thing aren't interesting.
+Now simple GET requests in routes which do the same thing aren't interesting.

 To specify what item I wanted to get data for from MongoDB, I used NextRequest's [search params](https://nextjs.org/docs/app/building-your-application/routing/route-handlers) object.